 I’ve read hundreds of self improvement books and put them into practice to understand and help as many people as I can, but there’s still a lot more to learn.

 I often get insights when I meditate and I like to think deeply about the issues affecting people.
-The greatest breakthroughs I made mainly came out of my own conclusions rather than through reading someone else’s books or listening to someone else’s wisdom.
+Greatest breakthroughs I made mainly came out of my own conclusions rather than through reading someone else’s books or listening to someone else’s wisdom.

 Real life experience, seeking inner wisdom and applying knowledge is what makes you able to transform your life and the lives of others.
 Never be afraid of making mistakes, they only make you wiser if you treat them as lessons.